ssb-junkyard/patchwork-api/README.md

   // get functions only work after startIndexing has called its cb

+  api.on('post', cb) // emitted on each new toplevel post

   api.getMyId() // returns this user's id
   api.getMyProfile() // returns this user's profile